 Spotlight-Stealing Squad: Rodney McKay.
 He receives the most backstory and character development over the course of the series, including some backstory for his own sister, who appeared in several episodes.
 It made everyone else look static and flat in comparison.

 Super Serum: Lieutenant Ford (and briefly Teyla and Ronon) gains increased strength and a resistance to Wraith stunner technology after he is injected with an enzyme that the Wraith produce as part of the feeding process.
-Too bad it also drove him insane.

 Take Off Your Clothes: McKay, Carter and Dr. Keller are trapped in an abandoned mine, and McKay suggests that everyone disrobe so they can make a rope by tying their clothes together.
 Keller immediately gets started while Carter responds by producing a coil of actual rope which was in one of the boxes.
 McKay is clearly disappointed.